-President Sanford came to the university as dean of Constantin College in 2015 and was elevated to provost in 2018.
-As provost, Sanford oversees all academic deans of the university’s four schools (Constantin College of Liberal Arts, Braniff Graduate School of Liberal Arts, Satish and Yasmin College of Business, and the Ann and Joe O. Neuhoff Institute for Ministry & Evangelization), the dean of the library, the dean of students, the dean of the Rome campus, Athletics and Campus Ministry.
-He also oversees special outreach projects such as UD’s Studies in Catholic Faith and Culture program, as well as the Office of Personal Career Development.
+President Sanford originally came to the university as the dean of Constantin College of Liberal Arts in 2015 and was elevated to provost in 2018.
+As provost, Dr. Sanford oversaw all academic deans and departments, including the Constantin College, Braniff Graduate School of Liberal Arts, Satish and Yasmin Gupta College of Business, what is now the Ann and Joe O. Neuhoff Institute for Ministry and Evangelization, the dean of university libraries and research, and the dean of the Rome campus.
+Dr. Sanford also oversaw the Office of Institutional Effectiveness, the Office of Personal Career Development, the Registrar, and the departments of Athletics and Campus Ministry, in addition to special outreach projects such the Studies in Catholic Faith and Culture program.

-Sanford, who holds the rank of professor and is tenured in the Philosophy Department, graduated summa cum laude from Xavier University in classical languages and philosophy in 1997, received his doctorate from the University of Buffalo, State University of New York in 2001, and received a postdoctoral fellowship from Fordham University in 2001-02.
-Sanford served at Franciscan University of Steubenville for 13 years before joining the University of Dallas in 2015.
-In his administrative work at Franciscan University, he held the positions of associate vice president for academic affairs and chair of philosophy, and also served in the role of the principal elected faculty representative.
+Dr. Sanford, who holds the rank of professor and is tenured in the Philosophy Department, graduated summa cum laude from Xavier University (Ohio) with a degree in classical languages and philosophy in 1997.
+Dr. Sanford received his doctorate in philosophy from the University of Buffalo, State University of New York in 2001 and a postdoctoral fellowship from Fordham University in 2001-02.
+Dr. Sanford served at Franciscan University of Steubenville for thirteen years before joining the University of Dallas.
+In addition to his academic responsibilities at Franciscan University, Dr. Sanford held the administrative positions of associate vice president for academic affairs and chair of philosophy and also served in the role of the principal elected faculty representative.